52147/Data-Structure-Note/README.md

 * supports insertion, searching, and deletion in O(log N) average time.
-* one node that can only have two children, which neamed them left and right
+* one node that can only have two children, named them left and right
 * BT can be empty or consist a root, a left, a right.(left, right can be empty)
 * smaller keyed nodes are in the left subtree and larger keyed nodes are in the right subtree.
 * Duplicates are not allowed.